Sage-Startups/SAgeStartupsReplit/replit.md

 - ✅ Moved all Blog bots into Marketing section (now 20+ tools in Marketing)
 - ✅ Reorganized tool sections: Marketing (20+), Branding (10), Advertising (10), Analytics (10)
 - ✅ Updated free subscription to provide 8 bots (2 from each of the 4 sections) instead of 6 bots
+- ✅ Completed comprehensive platform rebrand from "BrandAI Pro" to "Sage-Startups"
+- ✅ Fixed individual session delete functionality with proper error handling and logging
+- ✅ Made recent activities clickable to navigate directly to bot sessions
+- ✅ Updated HTML title and meta description for better SEO

 ## System Architecture